solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

   - [Exercise 6: Build sample app](#exercise-6-build-sample-app)
   - [Exercise 7: Clean up](#exercise-7-clean-up)

-In this lab, you integrate Azure AI Services into your PostgreSQL Flexible Server using the [Azure AI Extension](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview).
-The `azure_ai` extension adds the ability to leverage [large language models](https://learn.microsoft.com/training/modules/fundamentals-generative-ai/3-language%20models) (LLMs) directly from your Azure Database for PostgreSQL Flexible Server.
-This capability allows you to build [generative AI](https://learn.microsoft.com/training/paths/introduction-generative-ai/) applications within a database by integrating the power of [Azure AI services](https://learn.microsoft.com/azure/ai-services/what-are-ai-services).
-Generative AI is a form of artificial intelligence in which LLMs are trained to generate original content based on natural language input.
-Using the `azure_ai` extension allows you to take advantage of generative AI's natural language query processing capabilities directly from the database.
+[Generative AI](https://learn.microsoft.com/training/paths/introduction-generative-ai/) is a form of artificial intelligence in which [large language models](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#large-language-model-llm) (LLMs) are trained to generate original content based on natural language input.
+LLMs are designed to understand and generate human-like language output, and are known for their ability to perform a wide range of natural language understanding and generation tasks.
+Generative AI has a wide range of applications for data-driven applications, including semantic search, recommendations systems, content generation, such as summarization, and many others.

-This lab showcases adding rich AI capabilities to an Azure Database for PostgreSQL Flexible Server using the `azure_ai` extension.
-It covers integrating both [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) into your database.
+In this lab, you take advantage of [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to integrate rich generative AI capabilities directly into your Azure Database for PostgreSQL Flexible Server using the the [Azure AI Extension](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview).
+The `azure_ai` extension adds the ability to leverage LLMs directly from your database.

 > Important:
 >
-> This lab builds upon the work done in Lab 3 and relies on data loaded into the Azure Database for PostgreSQL Flexible Server in that lab.
+> This lab builds upon the work you did with extensions in Lab 3 and relies on data loaded into the Azure Database for PostgreSQL Flexible Server in that lab.

 ## Exercise 1: Add Azure AI and Vector extensions to allowlist

-In this lab, you use the [azure_ai](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview) and [pgvector](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector) extensions to add generative AI capabilities to your PostgreSQL database.
+Throughout this lab, you use the [azure_ai](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview) and [pgvector](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector) extensions to add generative AI capabilities to your PostgreSQL database.
 In this exercise, you add these extensions to your server's _allowlist_, as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).

 1. In a web browser, navigate to your Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/).